 Main team(s) involved: VERIMAG.

-• Tile: Specification language for cryptographic protocols.
+Difficulty: The main difficulty is to transform automatically a proof of the abstract property into a proof of the concrete property, without producing proof obligations impossible or too hard to prove. - Tile: Specification language for cryptographic protocols.
 We developed a specification language which makes it possible to separate the roles of a protocol from the scenario which defines how instances of the roles are created.
 In our system, roles are programs written in simple imperative programming language and are executed by (legitimate) protocol participants.

 Main team(s) involved: VERIMAG.